16th Special Operations Squadron: Hurlburt Field

 Operation Deliberate Force began on 19 August 1995.
 It was the largest NATO air operation in history.
 The 16 SOS flew multiple combat search and rescue sorties from 6–8 September in support of the rescue attempt of a French Mirage aircrew downed by a surface-to-air missile near Pale.
-During the operation, which lasted until 15 September, the 16th expended 268 rounds of 105MM and 125 rounds of 40MM against early warning radar sites and command and control facilities.
+During the operation, which lasted until 15 September, the 16th expended 268 rounds of 105mm and 125 rounds of 40mm against early warning radar sites and command and control facilities.
 The 16th also participated in Operations Decisive Endeavor, Joint Endeavor, Assured Response, Deliberate Guard, Joint Guard, Goal Keeper, and Wintering Over.

 Following the 11 September terrorist attacks the 16th deployed on 11 November 2001 to an undisclosed location near Afghanistan to support Operation Enduring Freedom.
 The day after arriving in Afghanistan, the 16th attacked Taliban and Al-Qaeda forces near the city of Konduz in support of Northern Alliance forces, and was directly responsible for the city's surrender the next day.
 On 26 November the squadron supported the suppression of a rebellion at the prison fort of Qala-i-Jangi While supporting the beleaguered U.S. CIA and allied British forces throughout the night with withering 40mm and 105mm fire, Spectre succeeded in ending the rebellion of Taliban and Al-Qaeda POWs.

 The 16th also flew missions over Mazār-e Sharīf, Kunduz, Kandahar, Shkin, Asadabad, Bagram, Baghran, Tora Bora, and nearly every other part of Afghanistan.
 The squadron has participated in a number of operations within Afghanistan including Operations Full Throttle, Roll Tide, and Eagle Fury.
 It also performed on-call close air support and armed reconnaissance over Kandahar after an assassination attempt against Afghanistan's President, Hamid Karzai.

 In March 2002, the 16th flew 39 combat missions in support of Operation Anaconda in Afghanistan.
 With only 3 aircraft and 3 crews, the squadron amassed 322 combat hours over 12 days, resulting in 45 enemies killed in action, nine vehicles destroyed, 11 damaged vehicles, and 12 destroyed and 25 damaged buildings.
 During the intense fighting, the squadron expended more than 1,300 40MM and 1,200 105MM rounds.
 Their actions earned them the 2002 Mackay Trophy, and 2002 Air Force aviator valor awards.
 In addition, in 2002 the 16th SOS was the third most deployed unit in the Air Force.

+Cannon Air Force Base

-27 May 2015, retired the final AC-130H Spectre Gunship in service, tail number #69-6569 "Excalibur".
-Converted to AC-130W Stinger IIs during 2015.
+After over three decades with Hurlburt Field as its home station, the squadron relocated to Cannon Air Force Base in 2009.
+On 27 May 2015, AFSOC retired the final AC-130H Spectre Gunship in service, tail number #69-6569 "Excalibur".
+The squadron converted to AC-130W Stinger IIs (previously designated MC-130W) during 2015.

+The 16th commenced transition to the AC-130J Ghostrider aircraft in April 2022 and retired its last AC-130W in July 2022.